afifmazhar/ncaa_rankings/README.md

 **Project Description:**

-This project uses historical team rankings and historical tournament performance to weight the importance of various team rankings and thereby create a new hybrid team ranking system to predict the outcome of march madness 2022.
+This project uses historical team rankings and historical tournament performance to weight the importance of various team rankings and thereby create a new hybrid team ranking system to predict the outcome of March Madness 2022.

 **Data:**

-_Data collection methods must be understood and clearly documented.
-You should read and summarize the documentation of the data, make sure that you understand and document all columns/features that are relevant to your analysis.
+_summarize the documentation of the data, make sure that you understand and document all columns/features that are relevant to your analysis.
 You should understand and summarize what isn’t in the data too._

 The ranking data used is SRS Team Ratings and RPI team ratings from 1994 to 2019.
 This data was downloaded from - https://www.sports-reference.com/cbb/seasons/2022-ratings.html &